Review – Letters from Whitechapel

 “How about here?”

-And so on and so on for ten more times.
+And so on and so on for ten more spaces.
 If the police repeatedly get no clues, the game starts to feel pointless.

 In my experience, if Whitechapel doesn’t follow the trajectory laid out above, it falls flat.
 This is, of course, a huge problem.

 First, it’s usually in Jack’s best interest to make his hideout close to a red space (a possible murder site, from which he can begin his movement) so he can quickly get there on the fourth night to win the game.
 This makes strategic sense.
-However, it’s really unsatisfying when Jack wins immediately at the start of Night four, because he kills right next to his hideout and then just waltzes in there before the police get to act.
-Sure, the police can try to strategize accordingly, but there is often little they can do to prevent this.
-(I’ve played with the house rule that Jack’s hideout must be at least two spaces from a red space, so the police have at least one turn.
+However, it’s really unsatisfying when Jack wins immediately at the start of night four, because he kills right next to his hideout and then just waltzes in there before the police get to act.
+Sure, the police can try to strategize to prevent this, but there is often little they can do about it.
+(I usually play with the house rule that Jack’s hideout must be at least two spaces away from a red space, so the police have at least one turn to do something.
 This doesn’t fix the problem entirely, but it makes it a little better.)

-Second, I wish there was a way for police to learn if Jack has been to a particular location more than once in a night.
-The way the game works, if they ask if Jack has been to space X so far this Night, it’s simply a “yes” or “no” answer.
+Second, I wish there was a way for police to learn if Jack had been to a particular location more than once in a night.
+The way the game works, when police ask Jack if he has been to a specific space, it’s simply a “yes” or “no” answer.
 Either he has or he hasn’t.
-So suppose that, on a previous turn, the police learned that Jack had been to space X. On a later turn, if a policeman is next to space X, he knows he won’t gain any new information by asking about that space.
-He’s already established that Jack has been there, so he knows the answer will be “yes,” regardless of how many times Jack was there.
-I would love to see a system in which they can gain additional clues if Jack has returned to a particular space in the same Night.
-For example, if the police find a clue on space X on the third turn, and Jack zig-zags back to X on the seventh turn like the weasel he is, it would be very telling if the police got a second clue by asking about X again later.
+This means that if the police already know that Jack has been to space X, they won’t gain any new information by asking about that space a second time.
+I would love to see a system in which they can gain additional clues if Jack returned to the space again.
 This would help with the overall deduction, and it would be totally thematic as well.

-Looking back to that first game I played, I realize that, fortuitously, it followed my formula perfectly.
+Looking back to that first game I played, I realize that it followed my formula perfectly.
 It was a dramatic game all the way through, but this is not always the case.
-I could easily see someone having the opposite experience where their first game is two grueling hours of playing Go Fish with Jack, only leaving feeling like they’ve wasted their time.
+I could easily see someone having the opposite experience, where their first game is two grueling hours of playing Go Fish with Jack, only to leave feeling like they’ve wasted their time.

 I’m not sure either of these experiences are an accurate representation of Whitechapel.
 Or perhaps they both are.
 This game can go either way.
-There are subtleties to playing both sides, and the game provides lots of opportunity for clever plays.
-With that said, these subtleties only tend to manifest themselves if the game is close.
-Once the detectives have Jack’s scent, they can make some meaningful deductions based on what they know in an effort to out think and perhaps even arrest him early.
-On the other hand, Jack hears their table talk, so he gets clued in on their strategy and works to counteract it.
+There are subtleties to playing both sides, and the game provides lots of opportunities for clever plays.
+Once the detectives have Jack’s scent, they can make meaningful deductions based on what they know and try to out think and arrest him.
+On the other hand, the Jack player has the benefit of hearing the table talk, so he gets clued in on their strategy and works to counteract it.
 It’s a nice push and pull.
 Jack has lots of potential for trickery, such as doubling back, moving in a roundabout way to mislead his opponents, and using special movement abilities to make the police think he is somewhere he’s not.
-There really is a good deal of psychological “game” here.
+There is a strong psychological metagame here.
 It just doesn’t always show.